Beigelman/ribon-interface/README.md

 #### Network

 Is configured to run on mumbai (polygon/matic testnet).
-It is possible to configure to run on local blockchain.
+It is possible to configure to run on local testnet.

 #### Promoters